devonstanford/cse210_/README.md

 # cse210-student-template
-This is the starter code for students in CSE 210.
+This is some really bad code that may break and make me cry at several points.
+I'm not sure if it's even legal in some jurisdictions.

 This repository contains the starter code for many different projects.
 They are arranged as follows: